-Holders of record of the Class A Common Stock at the close of business on April 9, 2007 (the record date fixed by the Board of Directors) will be entitled to receive notice of, and to vote at, the Annual Meeting.
-At the close of business on the record date, there were 2,702,730 shares of Class A Common Stock outstanding and entitled to vote at the meeting.
-Each such share is entitled to one vote on all matters to come before the meeting.
+Holders of record of the Class A Common Stock at the close of business on April 9, 2010 (the record date fixed by the Board of Directors) will be entitled to receive notice of, and to vote at, the Annual Meeting.
+At the close of business on the record date, there were 2,174,912 shares of Class A Common Stock outstanding.
+However, as a result of protective provisions in the Company's Certificate of Incorporation described below, the voting rights of two shareholders of the Company, FMR LLC ("FMR") and GAMCO Investors, Inc. et. al. ("GAMCO"), have been suspended and all of the shares of Class A Common Stock beneficially owned by such shareholders will not be included in determining the number of shares entitled to vote at the Annual Meeting.
+According to filings made by each of FMR and GAMCO with the Securities and Exchange Commission, such shareholders beneficially owned in the aggregate 832,393 shares of Class A Common Stock will be entitled to vote at the Annual Meeting, each of which will be entitled to one vote on all matters to come before the meeting.